sandeep-kasar/flask-web-api/README.md

 # FlaskWebApi
-Flask Web API Using MongoDB MongoEngine, and Flask RESTful.
+Flask web API using MongoDB MongoEngine, and Flask RESTful.
 Just few APIs are created for the restaurant system.

 # Postman document link for API details